Solomon’s Temple Models

 Solomon’s Temple models as scientific objects

-The second phase of the project involves integrating these wooden Temple models into a comparative history of early modern object lessons.
-It treats material models as sites through which to recover links between the emotional lives of those who built and observed them, between myriad approximations of a particular machine, building or instrument’s value, and the joining together of learned and artisanal expertise.
-It also explores the status of certain kinds of schools as sites of knowledge production best understood in conjunction with the work of scientific academies, universities, laboratories and workshops throughout the seventeenth and eighteenth centuries.
+The second phase of the project involved integrating these wooden Temple models into a comparative history of early modern object lessons.
+It treated material models as sites through which to recover links between the emotional lives of those who built and observed them, between myriad approximations of a particular machine, building, or instrument’s value, and the joining together of learned and artisanal expertise.
+It also explored the status of certain kinds of schools as sites of knowledge production best understood in conjunction with the work of scientific academies, universities, laboratories, and workshops throughout the seventeenth and eighteenth centuries.